 Snack and Provisions:

-- Oga’s Obsession – lemonade, cotton candy flavor and blueberry popping pearls with a bursting dried fruit mixture (it's like a petri dish with gelatin and popping pearls with a popping surprise on top)
+- Oga’s Obsession – Lemonade, cotton candy flavor and blueberry popping pearls with a bursting dried fruit mixture (it's like a petri dish with gelatin and popping pearls)

 The Secret Menu and Seasonal Menu

-Do you have any favorite drinks or tips for enjoying Oga’s Cantina?
+Do you have any favorite drinks or tips for enjoying Oga’s Cantina at Disneyland Resort?
 Be sure to share them in the comment section below.
-And hop over for our Galactic Guide to Star Wars: Galaxy’s Edge at Disneyland for more details about the new land.
+Hop over to our Galactic Guide to Star Wars: Galaxy’s Edge at Disneyland for more details about the land.

 Related: Everything You Need to Know to Build a Lightsaber at Savi's Workshop